Male-male penetration (anal sex) is okay if no direct or indirect harm is caused.

 The Golden Rule

 You follow the Golden Rule for living by doing to others what you would want them to do to you.
 Jesus expressed this as Treat people the same way you want them to treat you (Matthew 7:12 and Luke 6:31).
-This would include treating other people with kindness and honor.
+This would include treating other people with kindness and honor and not harming them.
 Similar expressions were stated by Confucius, Aristotle, Socrates, the Jewish Talmud (Shabbat 31a) and J S Mill.
 The Golden Rule sums up, and is the basis of, the Old Testament Law and Prophets (Matthew 7:12).

 Following this Rule helps to ensure that no harm is done to other people.